BRP Teresa Magbanua: Construction and design

 She was constructed by Mitsubishi Shipbuilding Co.
 Ltd in Shimonoseki, Japan based on the s.
 The contract was under the "Maritime Safety Capability Improvement Project Phase 2" project of the Department of Transportation in 2016.
 The deal was worth 14.55 billion yen for two units from a JICA STEP Loan of 16.455 billion yen and was signed on February 7, 2020.

-The vessel has a length of 96.6 m, a maximum speed of not less than 24 kn, and has a complement of 67 officers and crew members.
+Teresa Magbanua has a length of 96.6 m, a maximum speed of not less than 24 kn, and has a complement of 67 officers and crew.
 She is powered by two 6600 kW diesel engines.
-She has a helideck, and a hangar that can accommodate the H145T2 helicopter of the PCG.
-She also has a hyperbaric chamber for those who have diving sickness and a survivor room that can accommodate those who will be rescued.
+The vessel has a helideck, as well as a hangar that can accommodate the H145 helicopter used by the PCG.
+She is also equipped with a hyperbaric chamber to support divers and a survivor room that can house people rescued after an accident.

 The first steel cutting ceremony happened on December 18, 2020.
 She was launched on July 26, 2021.
 The vessel underwent sea trials conducted by the shipbuilder and the PCG in late 2021.
-She arrived at Manila on February 18, 2022.
+The ship sailed on February 21, 2022 in a ceremony overseen by representatives from the Philippine Embassy, Mitsubishi Shipbuilding Co.
+Ltd., Nippon Kaiji Kyokai, and Japan Coast Guard.
+She arrived at Manila on February 26, 2022.